hemidactylus/opabinia/README.md

 Now update the RPi system and install some needed software. _Disclaimer_: no virtualenvs are used in the Python part of Opabinia.
 This, although a bit contrary to a general sense of tidiness, avoids a bit of hassle withouth much collateral damage, considering this machine will probably be dedicated to Opabinia.
+However, for running and testing on PC a `requirements.txt` file is provided (which obviously will not include the `pigpio` component: to emulate the behaviour of the measurement part the script `app/mockMeasurer.py` is provided).

     sudo apt-get update
     sudo apt-get upgrade